And just-like-that, 2018 is coming to a close.

 The fact that it is constant, and that I apparently have issues with time management with so many plates spinning in the air at once, has played a major roll in why I haven’t been entirely successful in this industry thus far.
-Not to mention the constant self-promotion required for success does not come natural to me.
+Not to mention the constant self-promotion required for success does not come natural to me….like at all.
 I mean, I still haven’t even told my immediate family members that I have a blog.
 I don’t share any of my posts on my personal facebook page.
-In fact, I’ve blocked almost everyone I know from seeing my instagram page.
+In fact, I’ve blocked basically everyone I know from seeing my instagram page.

 That all probably sounds strange, but I’m in several blogging groups on facebook where we often commiserate about the industry, and through these groups I’ve learned it’s pretty common for people to conceal their blogs from their family and friends because unfortunately they’re often the least supportive of personal blogging ventures.

 So nearly two years into this journey, my biggest takeaway is that blogging for anything other than fun is definitely not for the faint of heart.
 I say this with many more reasons in mind, but in the interest of being brief, I’ll save those thoughts for another day.

 Despite all the cons I’ve discovered along the way, I do love having this little corner of the interwebs to share aspects of my life…good and bad…with all of you, as well as the occasional bit of useful info sprinkled into my ramblings;) So my goals for 2019 are generally related to improving Bree At Last for all of you who do support me.
 I’m not going to overwhelm myself with too many goals for the new year because I really think just a few changes will make a significant impact.